Psychometric Analyses of the Parent-Adolescent Relationship Scale in the National Longitudinal Survey of Youth – 1997

 The purpose of this paper is to suggest a brief but psychometrically sound measure of the relationship between resident parents, both fathers and mothers, and their adolescent children.
-Reflecting our interest in outcomes for and from the perspective of children, we use a measure that is reported by the adolescent.
-Analyses in this paper examine the psychometric properties of the resident parent-adolescent relationship scale employed in the National Longitudinal Survey of Youth – 1997, as well as elucidate the apparent effects of the resident parent-adolescent relationship on the subsequent activities and behaviors of the teens.
+Reflecting our interest in outcomes for, and from the perspective of, children, we use a measure that is reported by the adolescent.
+Analyses in this paper examine the psychometric properties of the resident parent-adolescent relationship scale employed in the National Longitudinal Survey of Youth – 1997, and elucidate the apparent effects of the resident parent-adolescent relationship on the subsequent activities and behaviors of the teens.
+First, we consider evidence from the existing literature on the importance of this construct.